 - KEM336 NMR Spectroscopy 1 (5 cr) or KEM357 Determination of metals (5 cr)

-You can choose any five of the following or other physical chemistry courses according to personal study plan:
+You can choose any physical chemistry courses according to personal study plan (below are some examples):

 - KEM341 Quantum chemistry (5 cr)